Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 We can see that $A$ and $C$ are closer than $A$ and $B$!
 So the algorithm will cluster $A$ and $C$ in the same class.

-### Why standardizing input data is necessary for neural networds?
+### Why standardizing input data is necessary for neural networks?

 Some algorithms like decision trees are (almost) not affected by the scale of the data, but this is not the case for neural networks (and most of the other ML algorithms).